AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 - When running or testing your game using a VR app, the game image appears in your HMD (head mount display) and on your mirror window (your monitor).
 Set the new vr_mirror_mode setting in the settings.ini to mono (default) or stereo to control the display on the mirror window.
 See ~{ Stingray engine settings.ini file reference }~.
 - Instanced stereo rendering is now built in to the default renderer provided with Stingray, and all material and post effect shaders are now VR-enabled to implement this optimization.
 See ~{ VR in Stingray }~.
-- The VR Oculus Touch template now supports input from the Oculus Remote and Oculus Touch Controler.
+- The VR Oculus Touch template now supports input from the Oculus Remote and Oculus Touch Controller.
 The template now ships with Oculus flow nodes.
 See ~{ Template projects}~.
 - The VR SDK Version has been upgraded to 1.7.0.0.
 See ~{ Supported platforms }~.

 ## Ready to learn Stingray?